 Not to fail, the project must have a business analysis and requirements specification (terms of reference).
 Business analysis, as such, should be on the project, as well as some form of recording and communicating its results to all people involved in the project (PMs, PMOs, management, and executives).
 The big strategic mistake of project management is the decision to include business analysis tasks in the list of tasks, for example, of a developer or project manager.

 Facts and Numbers

 In confirmation of the fact, that lack of coherent business analysis during the initial phases of the project, we provide you with statistics on project failures – what could be more eloquent than numbers?
 According to the report of The Standish Group (about 50 thousand projects around the world fell into the study sample), about 70% of projects ended in failure or debatable.
 According to the same report, in the United States alone, $250 billion is spent annually on software development, and about 175 thousand projects are being implemented.
 Many of these projects fail or are debatable.
 The following is a result of the study of 8380 projects from the above report:

-Requirements are the result of business analysis, the cost of errors of which amounts to hundreds of billions of dollars per year on a global scale.
+Requirements are the result of business analysis, and the cost of errors, of which amounts to hundreds of billions of dollars per year on a global scale.
 The growth rates of the cost of errors during the development of requirements are given below:

 For example, the cost of fixing an error, equal to $1000 at the stage of developing requirements, can grow to $10,000-100,000 at the stage of operations.

 Obviously, companies need to improve the production processes, as well as business analysis processes, as well as pay close attention to the main causes of project failures – poor requirement building, dubious attempts to compensate for errors in the business analysis stage in subsequent stages, inattentive attitude to problems and needs – all that is associated directly with business analysis.